 SANDF activity rip-off: ‘The General’ is unmasked

-Petrus Ndaba, fifty-five, typically known as “The General” using his “recruits,” will continue to be in custody till his next appearance on July five.
-He faces costs of fraud and theft.
+Petrus Ndaba, fifty-five, typically known as “The General” using his “recruits,” will remain in custody until his next appearance on July five.
+He faces the costs of fraud and theft.

-SANDF spokesperson Siphiwe Dlamini said bogus recruitment organizations had been a hassle considering 2010 but admitted that the trendy rip-off in Karen Park changed into through a long way, the biggest.
+SANDF spokesperson Siphiwe Dlamini said bogus recruitment organizations had been a hassle since 2010 but admitted that the trendy rip-off in Karen Park changed a long way, the biggest.

-“We have never visible a scam of the sort of huge importance with this sort of widespread wide variety of sufferers,” stated Dlamini.
+“We have never seen a scam of such huge importance with this sort of widespread wide variety of sufferers,” stated Dlamini.

 The SANDF couldn’t confirm or deny that Ndaba was a colonel in its ranks, as claimed.
 “We are not privy to Ndaba being part of the defensive pressure, but we will deny it either; a heritage check will be conducted,” he said.

 “It does now not fee money to sign up for the SANDF.
-Members of the public are advised to report such sports if any man or woman or men and women solicit money from them with the promise of a job inside the SANDF.”
+Public members are advised to report such sports if any man or woman or men and women solicit money from them with the promise of a job inside the SANDF.”

-He stated the SANDF marketed jobs yearly in national newspapers, in addition to on its websites.
+He stated that the SANDF marketed jobs yearly in national newspapers and sites.
 “Once again, it’s far illegal to take gain of young human beings via promising them integration into the SANDF.”

-Ndaba first shot into the highlight in 2014 while he led about 200 individuals of a collection of navy veterans known as Amabutho Royal Defence on a march to the Union Buildings.
+Ndaba first shot into the highlight in 2014 while he led about 200 individuals from a collection of navy veterans known as Amabutho Royal Defence on a march to the Union Buildings.

 He argued that Amabutho Royal Defence had the right to be absorbed into the military, similar to uMkhonto weSizwe and the Azanian People’s Liberation Army.